-THE CHAIRMAN OF THE COUNCIL
+THE CHAIR OF THE COUNCIL

-51. It shall be the duty of the Chairman of the Council:

-(a) to serve as Chairman of the Board of Trustees of the Institute (The Council).

-(b) to chair meetings of Council and the Annual General Meeting and Extraordinary General Meetings of the Institute.

-(c) to chair meetings of the Executive Committee or any other Committees of Council as required.

-(d) to ensure that the Bye-laws and resolutions of the Council are carried out.

-(e) to promote the aims and objectives of the Institute and a strategy directed to this end.

-52. When prevented from being present at the Meetings of the Council or of the Members, or from otherwise attending to the current business of the Institute, the Chairman of the Council shall give timely notice to the Secretary in order that the Deputy Chairman or some other member of the Council to be selected by the Council may act in the Chairman's place.
+- 51. It shall be the duty of the Chair of the Council: - (a) to serve as Chair of the Board of Trustees of the Institute (The Council). - (b) to chair meetings of Council and the Annual General Meeting and Extraordinary General Meetings of the Institute. - (c) to chair meetings of the committees of Council as required. - (d) to ensure that the Bye-laws and resolutions of the Council are carried out. - (e) to promote the aims and objectives of the Institute and a strategy directed to this end. - 52.
+When prevented from being present at the Meetings of the Council or of the Members, or from otherwise attending to the current business of the Institute, the Chair of the Council shall give timely notice to the Secretary in order that the Deputy Chair or some other member of the Council to be selected by the Council may act in the Chair's place.